|

 - CATALYST | English meaning - Cambridge Dictionary

-A catalyst is a substance that speeds up a chemical reaction without itself undergoing any permanent chemical change In other words, it’s not consumed in the reaction—it merely facilitates it
+A catalyst is also a substance that causes or speeds a chemical reaction without itself being changed

 - What Is a Catalyst?
 Understand Catalysis - Science Notes and Projects